+In most cases, it isn’t the big things that limit muscle growth; it’s the small things.
 If you’re not achieving the results you desire from your workouts, there’s no need to panic.
-You probably just need to tweak small things in one to four areas of your training in order to see major changes in the quality of your physique, along with other measurable results.
+You probably just need to tweak small things in your training to see major changes in your body.

-The big problem with recovery is there are so many people who are so eager to grow that they don’t think about recovery time or recognize its importance.
-On top of that, there are many people that don’t fully understand when their muscles are actively in the process of growing.
+The big problem with recovery is there are many people who are so eager to grow that they don’t think about recovery time or recognize its importance.
+Your muscles don’t grow at all from the initial pump of training; they grow larger and stronger while you’re resting.

 Instead of choosing to rest, a lot of people overtrain their muscles.
 When overtaining occurs, these people’s bodies never get the opportunity to repair the muscle tissues that were torn while they were working out.
 When that happens, the muscles begin to atrophy, and they become stagnant in their growth.

 I hope this explanation of why your muscles may not be growing will help you to improve your workouts and kickstart a fresh round of muscle growth for you.
-For more great fitness tips, feel free to check out the rest of the blog at RonWilliamsFitness.com, and also the Ron Williams channel on YouTube!
+For more great fitness tips, feel free to check out the rest of the blog at RonWilliamsChampion.com, and also the Ron Williams channel on YouTube!